 - 3. Heat the lard or olive oil in a very large skillet over medium-high heat.
 The oil is ready when you add a single potato slice and the oil immediately bubbles, but be careful: the starch-laden water lurking within the potato will pop and sputter in the hot oil.
 (You might consider using a splatter screen.)
 Fry the slices in batches, being careful not to crowd the skillet, until they’re golden brown, turning occasionally, about 15 minutes per batch.
 As the potato slices are finished, transfer them to a couple of large gratin dishes or a 9-by-13-inch baking dish.

 - 4. After all the potatoes have been fried and are in the pan, sprinkle them with the remaining ingredients and toss well.

-- 5. Bake, tossing the ingredients maybe twice or thrice during baking, until the edges of the potatoes are crisp and everything is aromatic, about 20 minutes.
+- 5. Bake, tossing the ingredients twice or even thrice during baking, until the edges of the potatoes are crisp and the center of the potatoes are tender and everything is aromatic, about 20 minutes.
 Serve straight from the dish.